andrew/ultimate-awesome/README.md

 - [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A curated collection of papers on portrait style transfer.
 - [awesome-movie](https://github.com/nightink/awesome-movie) - Awesome movie.
 - [awesome-assistivetech](https://github.com/openassistive/awesome-assistivetech) - A curated list of 😎 awesome assistive-technology frameworks to help you develop your AT tool/system.
+- [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [awesome-bots](https://github.com/Raniazy/awesome-bots) - An Awesome repository around Bots.
+- [awesome-energy-models](https://github.com/rebase-energy/awesome-energy-models) - 💡 A catalogue and categorization of open-source, Python-based energy models. .
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [awesome-webassembly](https://github.com/thisisisa/awesome-webassembly) - A curation of WebAssembly (Wasm) resources, projects, and communities.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.